Treating Tourette's syndrome

 - a dry mouth

-The newer generation of dopamine antagonists are usually recommended because they are less likely to cause side effects.
-However, they are not suitable or effective for everyone.
+The newer generation of dopamine antagonists are usually recommended because they're less likely to cause side effects.
+However, they aren't suitable or effective for everyone.

 Adults with Tourette’s syndrome who are being treated with dopamine antagonists may also experience a loss of libido (decreased sex drive).

-If your child has been prescribed a dopamine antagonist, and they are finding the side effects particularly troublesome, you should contact the doctor in charge of their care.
-There may be an alternative that your child will be able to tolerate better.
+If your child has been prescribed a dopamine antagonist, and they're finding the side effects particularly troublesome, you should contact the doctor in charge of their care.
+There may be an alternative your child will be able to tolerate better.

 Aripiprazole is the newest type of dopamine medicine that seems to be helpful and appears to have fewer side effects.
-Although there has not yet been a large clinical trial of this medicine for Tourette’s syndrome, it has been used successfully in many people with tics.
+Although there hasn't yet been a large clinical trial of this medicine for Tourette’s syndrome, it has been used successfully in many people with tics.

 An experienced doctor may be able to offer aripiprazole as a treatment option.